-According to NICE, the presence of a single Amber Flag should prompt the health professional to consider action.
-Health professionals outside hospital should consider whether the patient can safely be cared for in the community or requires hospital assessment (with appropriate documentation of the decision and safety netting if the patient is to be managed in the community).
+The presence of one or more Moderate Risk/ Amber Flag criteria should prompt the health professional to consider action.
+Health professionals outside hospital should consider whether the patient can safely be cared for in the community or alternatively requires hospital assessment (with appropriate documentation of the decision and safety netting if the patient is to be managed in the community).

-For health professionals in hospital, NICE recommends that a single Amber Flag should prompt consideration of the need for blood tests (to include lactate, Full Blood Count, urea and electrolytes, C-reactive Protein, liver function tests and enzymes and clotting) and arrange for review of the patient by a senior doctor or equivalent nurse, midwife or allied health professional - operationally, this may prompt organisations to consider whether to use amber Flags to adopt a more liberal 3 hour window for antimicrobial administration as recommended in the 2021 Surviving Sepsis Campaign guidelines.
+For health professionals in hospital, a single Amber Flag/ Moderate Risk criterion should prompt a full set of blood tests (to include VBG with lactate, glucose, Full Blood Count, urea and electrolytes, C-reactive Protein (CRP), liver function tests and enzymes and clotting) and strongly consider discussion with a senior doctor or equivalent nurse, midwife or allied health professional.
+Key is a decision as to whether antimicrobials are needed or not: if they are required, they should be administered as soon as possible but ALWAYS within 3 hours.
+If not, the reasons should be clearly documented.

 Decision-making, once Amber Flag(s) have been identified, is based upon clinical judgement and should take into account both patient and environmental factors.
-If blood tests reveal the presence of an acute kidney injury, or if the lactate is found to be higher than 2 mmol/l, the patient moves to the Red Flag Sepsis pathway and the Sepsis 6 should be immediately commenced.
+If blood tests reveal the presence of an acute kidney injury, or if the lactate is found to be higher than 2 mmol/l, the patient moves immediately to the Red Flag Sepsis/ High Risk pathway and the Sepsis 6 should be immediately commenced.